aaryan219/HealthTracker/README.md

-Health Challenge Tracker🤸‍♂️
+Health Tracker🤸‍♂️

-Health Challenge Tracker is a web application for tracking and exploring workout activities.
+Health Challenge Tracker is a web application for tracking activities.
 Users can add, filter, and view detailed workout progress.

-## Features

-- **Add Workout:** Add workout details including name, duration, and type.
-- **Filter Workouts:** Search workouts by name or filter by type.
-- **View Progress:** See detailed workout progress for each user.
-- **Pagination:** Navigate through users with pagination.

-## Usage
+**Usage**

-### Adding a Workout 💪
+### Add a Workout

-1. Go to the "Add Workout" page.
+1. Go to the "Add" page.
 2. Enter workout details: name, duration, and type.
-3. Submit to add the workout.
+3. Submit to add .

-### Filtering Workouts 🔍
+### Filtering Workouts

 1. Visit the "Explore" page.
 2. Use the search bar to filter by name.